sacko87/sacko87.github.io/index.md

   * I had to learn two languages intimately to be able to do the transformation (Oberon-2 and Java).
   * This is where I got my interest in meta-programming and model-to-model transformation (using Haskell).

-Throughout my studies we concentrated mostly on C/CPP and then built on that knowledge with Java and object orientation.
+Throughout my studies I concentrated mostly on C/CPP and then built on that knowledge with Java and object orientation.

 ## Experience

 ### Consulting Software Engineer

-I am a freelance software developer, primarily back-end but I'm currently learning front-end development using JavaScript libraries/frameworks like React.
+I am a freelance software developer, primarily back-end, but I'm currently learning front-end development using JavaScript libraries/frameworks like React.

 #### Lead Software Engineer at Progressive Access Ltd <span class="date pull-right">Apr 2016 &mdash; Present</span>

 I was the lead software engineer for Progressive Access Ltd.
 The company itself had no central office and had employees scattered around the globe.
 We used Stack and video-conferencing to manage workloads and to discuss/synchronise with each other.

-The primary goal of this Progressive Access is to provide a generic workflow that enables users with visual impairments to read diagrams using SVG.
+The primary goal of Progressive Access Ltd is to provide a generic workflow that enables users with visual impairments to read diagrams using SVG and screen readers.
 This process uses a plethora of languages as each component had particular requirements, but specifically C, Java, JavaScript, Kotlin and OCaml.
 An essential part of this work was to be able to integrate them into a web service using the Spring Framework and to formulate microservices to complete the interpretation of different domains in a scalable manner using Amazon Web Services.
 We were also investigating the provision of an external API to allow clients to send diagrams to us for recognition.

 <h3 style="page-break-before: always;">University of Birmingham</h3>